Who is required to audition?

 Why do pianists & guitarists have special instructions?

 Pianists and guitarists are required to declare a secondary track of vocal or instrumental study, and to audition in that area.
 This is primarily for ensemble placement.
-Please read the requirements carefully, and send your preference to firstname.lastname@example.org in order to be scheduled for your secondary audition.
-PIANISTS: please note that you are required to send a repertoire list and a letter of recommendation from your piano teacher to Dr. Tomoko Kanamaru, Coordinator of Keyboard Studies, at email@example.com.
+Please read the requirements carefully, and send your preference to email@example.com, an audition for your secondary instrument will occur at a later date.
+PIANISTS: please note that you are required to send a repertoire list and a letter of recommendation from your piano teacher to Dr. Tomoko Kanamaru, Coordinator of Keyboard Studies, at firstname.lastname@example.org.
 Audition Requirements

 When will I hear the results?